Login

 Recruiting Step One: Make a Calendar of Fun Activities - YOUR Pack Program

-Posted on May 5 2025 - 5:35pm
+Posted on Jun 9 2025 - 3:38pm

 Cub Scouting is Fun, especially when it is fun in the outdoors with family and friends.
 Cub Scouting’s outdoor fun is needed by youth and families now more than ever.
 To build that fun, we’ve got tips about successful and sustainable recruiting of families into your Packs and Dens.
 Recruiting Step Number One is to develop your Calendar of Fun Activities – a program filled with activities that Scouts and parents want to attend, have a great time, and pick up the character-building that lasts a lifetime.

-IT IS NOT TOO EARLY TO PLAN YOUR PROGRAM YEAR FOR 2025 - 2026!
+IT IS TIME TO PLAN YOUR PROGRAM YEAR FOR 2025 - 2026!
 We’ve got ideas about how to build your Pack Program of activities at scoutingatl.org/cubcalendarplanning and in the YouTube about Building Your Best Year in Cub Scouting (a resource page for that video program is found here) – and more in this portal page to hundreds of Fun, Simple, Easy activities for Cub Scouts.
 Planning can happen in groups large and small, in front yards and on local park trails, at the swimming pool or the bar b que grill – so invite your families to gather, do things, have fun and share ideas for your best year ever.

 Now Streaming -- Plan Your Best Year Ever In Cub Scouting

-Posted on May 5 2025 - 9:41am
+Posted on Jun 9 2025 - 3:38pm

 See this YouTube Video for Ideas and Resources about How to Plan Your Best Year Ever in Cub Scouting – the program description (and segment links for if you want just a few minutes on a single part of the program) are below: